If you've been searching for the best brownies you'll ever eat in your life, then these easy vegan brownies are here to answer your prayers.

 🍲 Key ingredients

 - Flax egg: a flax egg is just a fancy term for ground flax mixed with water.
 It acts as an egg alternative in vegan baking, which helps bind all the other ingredients together.
 We think it's pretty amazing that you can't even tell the difference in texture or flavor.
 Plus, you'll be eating a healthy dose of vegan omegas!

 - Cocoa powder: it just wouldn't be a brownie recipe without some cocoa powder.
 This intense and full-flavored ingredient is what makes these brownies so rich and decadent.
 We use "natural or unsweetened cocoa" in this recipe, so you'll want to make sure yours isn't Dutch-processed to avoid differing results.

 - Coconut sugar: this sugar adds a warm, almost molasses flavor to the brownies.
 We prefer baking with it because it’s more natural than traditional sugar.
 Fun fact: contrary to popular belief, coconut sugar doesn't actually come from coconuts themselves.
 It's made from the sap of flower buds on coconut palm trees.

 - Vegan butter: while you can certainly use coconut oil in this recipe, we think vegan butter makes the brownies extra tasty.
 We prefer to use Melt Organic over other brands like Earth Balance because it has a way better flavor, especially in baking.
 They are also fair trade USA and Rainforest Alliance Certified.

-To start these easy vegan brownies off, you'll make your flax egg by combining 2 tbsp of ground flaxseed with 6 tbsp of water in a small bowl.
+To start these easy vegan brownies off, you'll make your flax egg by combining 2 tablespoon of ground flaxseed with 6 tablespoon of water in a small bowl.

 While that's thickening up, combine all the dry ingredients in a large mixing bowl.
 Then, stir in the wet ingredients until you get a thick chocolate batter.